rubenhoenle/Matrix-MQTT-Bridge/README.md

 -----

 ## Setup
+Matrix-MQTT-Bridge can be run both via Docker or manually on the host as a systemd service

+### Via Docker
 You can run the Matrix-MQTT-Bridge via Docker, e.g. by using this `docker-compose.yaml` file.
 You will have to create a `config.ini` file to configure the connection to the MQTT broker and to the Matrix server.
 I'm using this project in combination with a **free private** [HiveMQ cloud instance](https://console.hivemq.cloud/), which acts as my MQTT broker.

 ```yaml